-This program consists of academic courses as well as accompanying intercultural training, German courses, and excursions in the city of Berlin.
+The program consists of academic courses as well as accompanying intercultural training, German courses, and excursions in Berlin.

 Eligibility and application procedures of the programs.